zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 }
 ```

 An alternative solution would be to call `SignedDigitDecomposeInner` for both $in$ and $Q-in$ and then select the desired result based on the comparison value.
 However, that would result in performing almost twice as many computations.
-As a general rule, it is preferable to make the selection as soon as possible so as to avoid unnecessary computations.
+As a general rule, it is preferable to make the selection as soon as possible to avoid unnecessary computations.

 Overall, we have seen how to reduce our general problem to the problem of computing the signed decomposition of an integer $a \in [0, Q/2)$ in base $B$.
-In order to arithmetize this computation, it will be really convenient to assume that the base $B$ is a power of $2$, as this will always be the case in our FHE context (in practice we work with $B=128$).
+To arithmetize this computation, it will be convenient to assume that the base $B$ is a power of $2$, and this will always be the case in our FHE context (in practice we work with $B=128$).

-The idea of the strategy we will follow is:
+The strategy we will follow is:

 1. Decompose $a$ in base $2$.
 2. Compute the standard digit decomposition of $a$ in base $B$ by grouping the bits corresponding to each digit in base $B$.
 Here we are leveraging the fact that $B$ is a power of $2$.
 After this, the $dg$ components will be in the range $[0, B)$.